 - Cost effectiveness.
 Is less expensive for the benefits provided than alternative communication methods. - Attention getting.
 Captures viewers' awareness. - Time and sports data.
 Provides up to the minute numerical information, such as time, temperature, stock market averages, game scores, count on balls and strikes, etc. - Safety and schedules.
-Helps highway drivers receive advance warning of problems and gives travelers information needed to catch their plane or train.
+Helps highway drivers receive advance warning of problems and travelers to catch their plane or train.